Use What You Know: Causal Foundation Models with Partial Graphs: Out-of-Distribution Performance: Misspecification of Graph Information

-The possibilities for misspecifying a causal graph for any given scenario are endless.
-In Figure \ref{fig:example_misspec}, we qualitatively demonstrate what happens when providing a CFM with incorrect graph information in the unidentifiable bivariate case of a linear mechanism and Gaussian noise.
-As expected, since the data does not provide any evidence regarding the causal direction, the model, while being correct under the wrong assumption, outputs a ``wrong'' posterior.
+\paragraph{Qualitative illustration} In \cref{fig:example_misspec}, we demonstrate what happens when providing a CFM with incorrect graph information in the unidentifiable bivariate case of a linear mechanism and Gaussian noise.
+Since the data does not provide any evidence regarding the causal direction, the model---while performing correct inference under the wrong assumption---outputs what is effectively a ``wrong'' posterior.
+This is consistent with traditional causal approaches: if the true causal direction is not identifiable from observations and the stated graph is wrong, the resulting causal estimate will be wrong.
+Robustness to misspecification is therefore limited in essentially the same way as for classical causal methods.

+\paragraph{Quantitative comparison: hiding vs.\ misspecifying} \cref{fig:misspec_mse} shows a more important finding: a comparison between hiding edges (marking them as ``unknown'') and misspecifying them (flipping their sign) as a fraction of the total entries of the ancestral matrix is corrupted.
+While misspecifying edges---providing an incorrect causal direction---leads to a rapid and substantial performance degradation, hiding the same edges degrades performance only gradually.
+This asymmetry directly motivates partial ancestral matrices as a practical tool: a practitioner who is unsure about a specific causal relationship is much better served by leaving it unspecified than by committing to a direction that might be wrong.
+This is a key practical advantage that distinguishes our approach from methods that require a fully specified graph.